You were made in God's Image

 "In 1989, the Metro D.C.
 Synod, of which Emmanuel is a congregation, adopted an affirmation of welcome for gay and lesbian Christians, thus being recognized by ReconcilingWorks.org as a welcoming Synod to people of all sexual orientations and gender identities.

-Twenty-five of the 886 RIC congregations reside in the Metro D.C.
+Twenty-five of the 886 RIC congregations resides in the Metro D.C.
 Synod - learn more about the Metro D.C.
-Synod and the ELCA by clicking below."
+Synod and the ELCA by clicking below.

 Join the Reconciling in Christ Team at Emmanuel!

 The Reconciling in Christ team consists of members who gracefully engage the congregation in building a culture of welcome and inclusivity at Emmanuel.
 The team recommends and implements strategies to strengthen and deepen relationships within the congregation while sharing God's love with all people.

 If you are interested in learning more about this team or joining, please reach out to the team at firstname.lastname@example.org.